laurentj/slimerjs/src/IMPLEMENTATION_DOC.md

 The application launch
 ======================

-When you launch the `slimer` executable, XULRunner (or Firefox) is called with the path of the application.ini file.
+When you launch the `slimer` executable, Firefox is called with the path of the application.ini file.

-First, xulrunner tries to call an XPCOM component that handles the commande line.
+First, Firefox tries to call an XPCOM component that handles the commande line.
 Fortunately, SlimerJS provides one in `src/components/commandline.js`.
-It is registered in the "command-line-handler" XPCOM category in `src/chrome.manifest`, this is why XulRunner find it.
+It is registered in the "command-line-handler" XPCOM category in `src/chrome.manifest`, this is why Firefox find it.

 The `handle()` method of this component is called.
 It uses the module `src/modules/slConfiguration.jsm` to parse and store command line parameters. `slConfiguration` holds all configuration options and this is where you declare command line parameters.

-If `handle()` has no error, xulrunner open the window which is indicated into the `toolkit.defaultChromeURI` preference.
+If `handle()` has no error, Firefox open the window which is indicated into the `toolkit.defaultChromeURI` preference.
 Preferences of SlimerJS are stored into `defaults/preferences/prefs.js`.

-To open an application window, XULRunner calls same function as `window.open()`, with a "chrome://" URL.
+To open an application window, Firefox calls same function as `window.open()`, with a "chrome://" URL.
 In a XUL application, every window has a chrome URL (type `chrome://browser/content/browser.xul` in Firefox ;-) ).